EricLEdberg/Outlook-Export-Macros/README.md

 Basically:

 - Start Outlook, type "macros" in the search box and enable macros by accepting the security pop-up
+- Type "macros" into search again and create a new macro
-- Create a new macro.
-Copy & paste the VBScript code into the editor window
+- Copy & paste the VBScript code into the editor window
 - Execute the macro by clicking the Green right arrow in the macro editor or using the macro menu

 There are several macros in this repository:

-# Export Microsoft Outlook Notes Into Bitwarden CSV Import Format
+# Export A Microsoft Outlook Notes Folder Into Bitwarden CSV Import Format

-This macro will export all Notes in the selected folder into a single CSV file that can be imported into Bitwarden as multiple Secure Notes.
+This macro will export all Outlook Notes in the selected folder into a single CSV file that can be imported into Bitwarden as multiple Secure Notes.

 It will:

--  Create an underlying directory structure:   C:\\OutlookNotesExport\\%COMPUTERNAME%\\%MMDDYY%
+-  Create an underlying directory structure:   C:\\OutlookNotesExport\\%COMPUTERNAME%\\%MMDDYY%, to store export data
--  Prompt you to select the notes folder to export
+-  Prompt you to select the Outlook notes folder to export
+-  Prompt for the name of the Bitwarden folder where imported secure notes will reside.
+It is wise to input a new unique folder name and manually move the notes into other folders.
+Note that the Bitwarden import process will not overwrite secure notes with the same name and blindly create duplicate items with the same name.
 -  Create a single .CSV file suitable for importation into Bitwarden as a series of Secure Notes
 -  Replace accented characters which are not supported by Bitwarden import
--  Bitwarden limits Secure Note import length to 1000 characters.
-When creating multi-page notes, it will split an Outlook Note into 1000 character chunks and create seperate Bitwarden Secure Notes using the current page counter appended to the note name.
+-  Bitwarden limits Secure Note import length to 10000 characters.
+When creating multi-page notes, it will split an Outlook Note into 9999 character chunks and create seperate Bitwarden Secure Notes using a page counter appended to the note name.

 # Export Microsoft Outlook Notes In LastPass Generic CSV Import Format